awjga/PORE-cupine/README.md

 ### To generate reactivity profile for mulitple transcript
 ./SVM_multi.R -s "number of parts" "RData folder containing modified samples" "RData folder containing unmodified samples" "Output folder"

+## To calcuate error rates in bam files
+File found in Error_rates are used to calcuate the error rates of mismatch, deletion and insertion per position.

 # Acknowledgments
 Li Chenhao for his help in getting me started and the calculation of error per strands (https://github.com/lch14forever)